 Sweet corn and basil relish is a delicious way to top maple-mustard salmon filets.
 Cooking the salon on cedar planks keeps it moist and gives it a subtle woody flavor.
 If you can’t find cedar planks, or if the weather isn’t cooperating, you can also cook this salmon under the broiler for 3-4 minutes.

 - Course: Entree

-- olive oil
+- 1 tablespoon olive oil

-- salmon filets
+- 4 salmon filets (about 4 ounces each)

-- Salt and pepper
+- salt and pepper to taste

 - Heat the oil in a 10-inch skillet over medium-high heat.
-Add the corn and cook 6-8 minutes, tossing occasionally, until it begins to turn light golden brown on the edges.
+Add the corn and cook for 6-8 minutes, tossing occasionally, until it begins to turn light golden brown on the edges.
 Add the leek and continue to cook until softened, about 3 minutes.
 Remove from heat and stir in the tomato, basil, and lemon juice.
 Season to taste with salt and pepper.
 Set aside.

-- Heat the grill to about 350ÂºF.
-While the grill heats, place on salmon filet, skin-side down, on each cedar plank.
+- Heat the grill to about 350ºF.
+While the grill heats, place salmon filet, skin-side down, on each cedar plank.
 In a small bowl, mix the mustard and maple syrup.
 Brush the mustard over the salmon.
-Transfer the cedar planks to the grill and cook covered for 12-15 minutes or until cooked to your preferred level on doneness.
+Transfer the cedar planks to the grill and cook covered for 12-15 minutes or until cooked to your preferred level of doneness.
 (Keep a spritz bottle of water nearby in case the edges of the cedar planks begin to catch fire.)

 - To serve, spoon the corn and basil relish over the salmon filets.